aum1618/blog/content/Bounty Hacker.md

 I used the password and the username to log in to SSH

 I ran a simple `ls` command to find out what was inside and found the user.txt with a flag inside. to find the root.txt I tried to run the find command but was unable to find anything interesting without root privileges.
 I was unable to run using `sudo` as I did not have root permissions.
-I got stuck here and looked into another writeup where I found the `sudo -l` to list the allowed commands.
+ I got stuck here and looked into another writeup where I found that I could use  `sudo -l` to list the allowed commands.
 It gave me the following response:
  ```
  User lin may run the following commands on bountyhacker:
     (root) /bin/tar